-Here are our top 5 picks for best beginner road bikes under $500:-
+Here are our top 5 picks for best road bikes under $500 for beginners:-

 - Giordano Libero Aluminum Road Bike

 - Schwinn Phocus 1400 and 1600 (Men and Women) (Best Schwinn Road Bike)

 - Pure Fix Original Fixed Gear Single Speed Fixie (Best Fixed gear Bike)

 Comparison Table – Best Road Bikes under 500 for Beginners

 My parents weren’t exactly wealthy, and many of the bikes my parents bought me when I was younger were second-hand, or on sale.
 The one thing they were careful to do was to make sure that each was a solid, reliable bicycle.

 As I grew older and started to make my own money I would use the same rules they did for buying bicycles: try to find something cheaper, a good brand that is long-lasting and that will not need many repairs during its lifetime.

 Why Road Bikes?

 A road bike is designed to be used on smooth (think paved) roads (read our guide on types of bicycles).
 Needless to say, road bikes are the most common type of bikes because they are practical, simple, and easy to use.